4 Day Bangkok Itinerary: How To Make The Most Of Your Trip

 Me standing beside a cat mural in Bangkok in a modest clothing, one of the items in the Southeast Asia packing list

-• Plan for weekend markets: If your visit includes a weekend, don’t miss Chatuchak Weekend Market for shopping and local eats.
+• Plan for weekend markets: If your trip includes a weekend, don’t miss Chatuchak Weekend Market for shopping, food, and souvenirs.

-• Try different forms of transportation: In addition to the BTS and MRT, take a riverboat along the Chao Phraya River and a canal boat in Thonburi for a different perspective of the city.
+• Try different forms of transportation: In addition to the BTS and MRT, take a riverboat along the Chao Phraya River or a canal boat through Thonburi for a different view of the city.

-• Be cautious with street food: Street food is a must-try, but look for stalls with high turnover and freshly prepared dishes to avoid any issues.
+• Be smart with street food: Street food is a must in Bangkok, but I recommend choosing busy stalls with high turnover and food cooked fresh in front of you.

 A four-day itinerary allows for a deeper dive into Bangkok’s history, culture, and incredible food scene, giving you a more well-rounded experience.